Welcome to

 “You won’t let them,” Nick said.
 “I know if Azir hadn’t interrupted, you would have stopped the imp.
 And you don’t need to worry about me so much.
 I’m a demon, I can handle the rough stuff.
 Just like you, apparently.”
 He gave me a suggestive smirk, but I wasn’t finding the pain in my ass all the amusing.

-than I did,” I said, taking my coffee and hobbling toward the table.
+“Well, I hope you handle it better than I did,” I said, taking my coffee and hobbling toward the table.

 “Oh, shit!”
 Nick gasped.
 “Did I hurt you?”